alibaba/GraphScope/docs/utilities/how_to_find_logs.md

 $ kubectl logs -f <pod_name>
 ```

-### Find logs for Graph Analytical Engine (GAE)
+### Find logs for GraphScope Analytical Engine (GAE)

-Within the k8s environment, all logs for Graph Analytical Engine (GAE) are consolidated into the coordinator pod.
+Within the k8s environment, all logs for the analytical engine (GAE) are consolidated into the coordinator pod.
 Therefore, you can view GAE logs by using the command:

 ```shell
 $ kubectl logs -f coordinator-syoove-79b44f7b58-ctmqb